basslove28/basslove28.github.io/index.md

 ## Code Review ##
-This is a code review of the three artifacts that I have chosen to display my skills:
+The following link below is a code review of the three artifacts that I have chosen to display my skills:

 - [Link](https://github.com/basslove28/basslove28.github.io/blob/gh-pages/Code%20Review%20Video.docx)